 Providing full disclosure, some of the links are affiliate links, meaning we will earn a commission if you decide to partner with the companies I mention below.
 We use these companies too, so you can trust we have already tested the blogging host company we recommend, which is Blue Host.
 Thank you for your support if you choose to use their services.

 Tips for Using This Guide to Starting a Blog

 If you follow my directions you should have your very own blog.
 It will be self-hosted with your domain name and you will be using our blogging software of choice, WordPress.
 WordPress is the gold standard and is the most popular blogging platform on the planet.
 It is an excellent choice for a easy-to-use Content Management System (CMS) if you want to run your entire website using WordPress (and not just your blog).

-What to Know Before You to Start Your Blog
+What to Know Before You to Start a Blog